efatsea/Jasmine-Practise/README.md

-#Feed Reader Testing
+# Feed Reader Testing

 In a web-based application that reads RSS feeds by Udacity, we add some tests using Jasmine to check the functionalites of the code.

-#How to run the project
+# How to run the project

-1. Clone the repository using git clone https://github.com/aayusharora/Feed-Reader-Testing.git
+1. Clone the repository using git clone.
 2. Open index.html in your browser.
 3. The test results appears at the bottom of the index.html page.
 4. Tests that are green have passed and red have failed.